gabrieleteotino/bluish-capsule/content/project/ngrx-in-depth/2-store-in-detail/5-store-freeze.md

 draft: true
 ---

-Store freeze is a tool that helps avoid manipulation of the store state.
+Store freeze is a dev tool that helps avoid manipulation of the store state.

 <!--more-->